 Students who wish to take the Compass for another institution or for POST-certification will be required to pay a $25 fee and will be tested on an as-available basis.

 |COMPASS||1 year from date of administration|

-Incoming freshmen are required to take the exam, unless they can exempt due to entering ACT or SAT scores and the completion of the 4 Required High School Curriculum (RHSC) units of English and the 4 Required High School Curriculum (RHSC) units of Math.
+All new incoming freshmen are required to take the exam, unless they can exempt by meeting the ACT/SAT minimum test requirements and the completion of the 4 Required High School Curriculum (RHSC) units of English and the 4 Required High School Curriculum (RHSC) units of Math.
 The exemption scores are as follows:

 SAT Critical Reading score ≥ 430 or ACT English ≥ 17